Interview with Stefan Banz

 goes into your work as an artist.

 B: You're absolutely right there.
-You can go so far as to say that in a
+You can go so far as to say that

 narrower sense I still do curatorial works.
 My work as a photographer,

-for instance, lives on the "incidental" snapshot as much as it does on
+for instance, lives on the "incidental" snapshot as much as it

 the concentrated selection of single images that I do afterwards.
 My